a-anand-91119/SimplePermissionManager/README.md

   }
 }
 ```
-Step 2.
-Add the dependency
+<strong>Step 2.</strong> Add the dependency to your application build.gradle

 ```java
 dependencies {